How to Write Marketing Proposals That Get Deals Done

 Your game plan should detail the tactics for each strategy, in marketing channels such as PPC, SEO, social media, YouTube, traditional advertising, and brand collaborations.

-In your game plan, detail how you will the specific actions you’ll take to fulfill your strategy and reach your objectives.
+In your game plan, detail how you will do the specific actions you’ll take to fulfill your strategy and reach your objectives.

 Critically, tailor your strategy to the client’s target audience, or a smaller subset that is most likely to convert and get you closer to your objectives (based on your market research).